For Pharmacy Patients

 Over-the-counter items such as cough/cold and allergies relief, smoking cessation products and pain relief medications are also available.

-Free parking: We offer 30 minutes free parking in the UK HealthCare Parking Garage at 110 Transcript Ave. directly across S. Limestone from UK Chandler Hospital, or the Kentucky Clinic Garage, on Huguelet Avenue.
-Please bring your parking ticket for validation.
+Free parking: Free parking is available in the UK HealthCare Parking Garage at 110 Transcript Ave. directly across S. Limestone from UK Chandler Hospital, or the Kentucky Clinic Garage, on Huguelet Avenue.

 Free parking is also available in reserved pharmacy spaces in front of UK Good Samaritan Hospital or in the Good Samaritan parking garage, and free surface parking is available at the Fountain Court, Turfland and Bluegrass Clinic locations.